faizandarwesh/blogsApp/README.md

 - **Pull-to-Refresh Bug Fixes**
   Improve the pull-to-refresh functionality to ensure smooth and bug-free refreshing of blog lists.

-- **Delete Blog Functionality**
-  Enable users to delete their blogs with confirmation prompts for better control over their content.

-- **Unit Testing**
-  Add comprehensive unit tests to ensure code reliability, stability, and maintainability across all features.

 - **Comments Functionality**
   Implement a comments section for each blog, allowing users to engage with content and provide feedback.

 - **Share Blog Functionality**
   Allow users to share blogs with others through social media, messaging apps, or email to expand reach and engagement.

-- **User-Specific Blog Display**
-  Display all blogs by default while allowing users to filter and view only the blogs they have authored.

 - **Apple Sign-In**
   Add Apple Sign-In to give users more flexibility and choice in how they authenticate.